Residential Care

 “I love how homey Safehaven feels.
 The whole environment is so warm and inviting.”

-Essential to our model of care is the belief that children supported by Safehaven should have the same experiences as any other child.
+Essential to our model of care is the belief that all individuals supported at Safehaven should have the same experiences and opportunities as any other child.
 Kids should be kids, regardless of the complexity of their medical condition or developmental disability.
-Disabled and high complexity children are given the opportunity to take part in a variety of accessible community and recreational activities so that they can develop to the best of their abilities physically, mentally, socially and emotionally.
+All of our clients are given the opportunity to take part in a variety of accessible community and recreational activities so they can develop physically, mentally, socially and emotionally.

-Families are invited and encouraged to play a vital role in the care of their children.
-Parents and guardians are given unlimited access to our homes for visits and check-ins, and are involved at every step whenever there is a change made to their child’s care plan.
+Families are encouraged to play a vital role in the care of their children.
+Parents and guardians are given unlimited access to our homes for visits and check-ins and are involved at every step whenever there is a change made to their child’s care plan.